fortrabbit/blog/i-love-assets.md

 I don't think that this makes much sense, as it is probably hard to debug errors for instance when your local dependencies differ from the remote ones.

 #### 4. Exclude from Git, deploy separately

 Exclude your static assets from Git at all.
 Deploy them in a different way, maybe even to a different space such as a cloud object storage space.
 That means you have two deployments (with a platform like ours) — Git push and the "other one".
 The "other one" might be some rsync or some upload to an [external object storage provider](http://help.fortrabbit.com/external-services#toc-cloud-storage).
 The "other one" might be triggered with Git Hook.

 That is probably the most professional and most complicated way.
 We do so with our web properties here — all JS, CSS and images are served from S3.
 This way you can also easily hook up a CDN for those assets.
 Serving those files from another domain improves performance (non-blocking).

 Now, with our upcoming 12-factorish App you can't SSH in any more, so you'll probably need some kind of external space.

 A separate cloud storage might also help you with your runtime data.

-> That’s dogma over practicality.
+> That's dogma over practicality.

 **[John Albin Wilkins](https://www.drupal.org/node/1821780#comment-6661544)** in a Drupal Community comment

 ## Conclusion

 Yes, asset pipelining with task runners makes sense.
 The automation of mundane tasks not only helped us to increase productivity; the file optimizations reduced page load time significantly.

 Now it only seems to us, that there are a thousand ways to do it.
 We are designing our service around deployment and hosting.
 So it's crucial that we get this right.
 What's your opinion and what's your practice?
 We are curious if you are considering solution 4 where you separate assets from Git deployment.
 Are you using this in practice, which cloud storage provider are you using?
 If using AWS S3, do you make use of IAM?

 We are considering to implement a new "cloud storage" (working title) component, which basically makes using AWS S3 much more convenient, integrated tightly into fortrabbit.

 The upcoming [Amazon Elastic File System](http://aws.amazon.com/efs/) also looks promising.
 It could be a replacement for the persistent solution we currently have, although we are skeptical as we there are always two sides, NFS and Operating System.
 But for sure we'll keep an eye on that.